 Under the direction of retired Army Lt.
-Gen. Rick Lynch, the UT Arlington Research Institute will focus on strengthening links between University research and the commercialization of technology and innovation.
+Gen. Rick Lynch, the UT Arlington Research Institute's focus is on strengthening links between University research and the commercialization of technology and innovation.
 A new strategic plan calls for the Research Institute to produce $100 million annually in research expenditures, significantly increasing its current research and support staff.

 Civil Engineering Lab Building

-Situated on the west side of the UT Arlington campus, the new $9.8 million Civil Engineering Lab Building replaces labs formerly located in the Engineering Lab Building and provide enhanced teaching and research facilities for civil engineering faculty members, students and staff.
-Completed in August of 2008, the 26,000 square foot. facility houses areas for the study of asphalt/pavement, construction engineering, materials/structures, and geoenvironmental and geotechnical systems.
-The new facility provides state-of-the-art laboratories that enhance the learning experience of the students in the rapidly growing department, plus space for areas of high-demand research.
+Situated on the west side of the UT Arlington campus, the Civil Engineering Lab Building replaces labs formerly located in the Engineering Lab Building and provides enhanced teaching and research facilities for civil engineering faculty members, students and staff.
+Completed in 2008, the 26,000 square foot facility houses areas for the study of asphalt/pavement, construction engineering, materials/structures, and geoenvironmental and geotechnical systems.
+The new facility includes state-of-the-art laboratories that enhance the learning experience of the students in the rapidly growing department, plus space for areas of high-demand research.

-Completed in the summer of 2009, the $22 million expansion of the Engineering Laboratory Building provides an additional 27,000+ square feet of space through the addition of a third floor.
-New laboratories and offices are occupied by several College of Engineering departments: Bioengineering, Computer Science & Engineering, Electrical Engineering, Industrial & Manufacturing Systems Engineering and Materials Science & Engineering.
+Completed in 2009, the $22 million expansion of the Engineering Laboratory Building provides an additional 27,000+ square feet of space through the addition of a third floor.
+New laboratories and offices are occupied by the Electrical Engineering and Materials Science & Engineering departments.

 Engineering Research Building